-Example 9.4 Considering the example t = s\$ = STETSTESTE\$, the compression with RLE will have no advantage.
-If instead the Burrows-Wheeler transform of t bwt(t) = ETTTET\$SSSE is compressed, the space requirement is reduced by two characters, since the compressed string is rle(bwt(t)) = E3TET\$3SE.
-As soon as the input string gets longer and thus more grouped characters occur, the space requirement reduction is even more significant.
+Example 9.6 Considering the example t = s = STETSTESTE\$, the compression with RLE will have no advantage.
+If instead the Burrows-Wheeler transform of t bwt(t) = ETTTETssse is compressed, the space requirement is reduced by two characters, since the compressed string is rle(bwt(t)) = E3TET\$3SE.
+As soon as the input string gets longer, it is likely that more grouped characters occur, and thus the space requirement reduction is even more significant.